-Interest: 3.20% per year for annuity purchase1

-3.20% per year for 10 years and

-3.40% per year thereafter for lump sum transfer.

-Future increases in

-Pensionable Earnings: None

-Mortality: CPM2014 (Combined) Mortality Table with mortality improvement projected generationally in accordance with Scale CPM-B.

-1 In accordance with the CIA Educational Note, the spread above the unadjusted CANSIM series V39062 was determined to be 108 basis points based on a duration of 10.5 for the portion of the liability assumed to be settled through the purchase of annuities.
-Accordingly, the discount rate assumed for the purchase of non-indexed annuities is 3.20%.

-Marital Status 85% of male members are married, 70% of female members are married, with male spouse 3 years older than female spouse.

-Proportion electing annuity
+Interest: 2.48% per year for annuity purchase1 1.40% per year for 10 years and 2.90% per year thereafter for lump sum transfer.
+Future increases in Pensionable Earnings: None Mortality: CPM2014 (Combined) Mortality Table with mortality improvement projected generationally in accordance with Scale CPM-B. Marital Status 85% of male members are married, 70% of female members are married, with male spouse 3 years older than female spouse.
+Proportion electing annuity purchase 100% of retirees and 100% of active and deferred members age 55 & older.

-purchase

-100% of retirees and 100% of active and deferred members age 55 & older.
 All others elect a lump sum transfer of the commuted value.

-Allowance for wind-up

-expenses:

-\$310,000 (approximately \$50,000 plus \$275 per member).
+Allowance for wind-up expenses: \$300,000 (approximately \$50,000 plus \$275 per member).
 Excludes costs related to surplus/deficit distribution issues on plan wind-up.
-Assumes all expenses will be paid from the Plan in the event of windup.
+Assumes all expenses will be paid from the Plan in the event of wind- up.
 Pension Increase We have made no allowance for any assumed future pension increases.

-The liability for sessional employees who had no pensionable earnings in 2018 is determined to be two times their accumulated contributions with interest as at December 31, 2018.
+The liability for sessional employees who had no pensionable earnings in 2020 is determined to be two times their accumulated contributions with interest as at December 31, 2020.